GChristensen/ubiquitywe/README.md

 Although UbiquityWE is aimed to retain resemblance with the original Ubiquity as much as possible, there are some notable differences which emerge, in part, from Firefox Quantum limitations:

-* Because there is no command subscription model anymore which used subscription URLs to identify commands, each command is required to have an UUID to work properly.
+* Because there is no command subscription model anymore, which used subscription URLs to identify commands, each command is required to have a UUID to work properly.
 * The Bin persistent storage interface is reachable only through the last arguments of execute/preview handler methods and is wrapped in an object.
 Insert the "full-featured" command template at UbiquityWE command editor for an example.
 * Some original Utils/CmdUtils API is not implemented because there are no such possibilities